vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

 ## More testing needed

 So...that was going to be the blog post.
 But in writing this and reimplementing the optimization---the original code was lost, because I never committed it---it looks like the optimization may be working after all.
 So maybe I did mess up the implemention last time.
+In any case, more testing is needed!